seanghaeli/concurrent-server-java/README.md

 - ITEM := page | author | category
 - SORTED := asc | desc
 - STRING := `'\\'' ( ~'\\'' | '\\'\\'' )* '\\''`

-**Notes about the grammar**

-- The ? symbol is used when a term occurs at most once.
-The SORTED term may not occur or it would occur at most once in a query.
-- The STRING term is fully described as a regex that matches string literals that are enclosed within ' (single quotes).
-- A condition may be a simple condition or a compound condition.
-If it is a compound condition then it will be enclosed with parentheses.

-**Notes about query evaluation**

-- A query is intended to return a list of `String`s that represents the results of the query.
-- You should return all items that satisfy the condition.
-   - `get page where category is 'Illinois State Senators'` would return a list of Wikipedia page titles in this category.
-   - `get author where (title is 'Barack Obama' or category is 'Illinois State Senators')` would return the list with the most recent contributor to the page with title 'Barack Obama' and for each page in the mentioned category.
-   - `get category where (author is 'CLCStudent' and (title is 'Barack Obama' or title is 'Naomi Klein'))` would return the categories of the pages that match both conditions.
-   - `get page where (author is 'AndrewOne' and author is 'Sylas')` would return an empty list because — for our purposes — the author is the most recent editor of a page.
-- Some queries may satisfy the grammar but may not yield meaningful results.
-You can handle these queries by returning an empty list.
-- Queries that are invalid (cannot be parsed) should result in an `InvalidQueryException`, which is a checked exception.
-If a query is made over the network (client-server model) then such invalid queries will lead to a `failed` operation.
-- When structured queries are made in the client-server model then the JSON string that represents the request will have `"type": "query"` and the field `query` will represent the query string.

-**Antlr and Gradle**

-If you use ANTLR for parser generation then you should include ANTLR as a Gradle dependency.
-You should place the ANTLR grammar file in the appropriate folder in your `src` directory and **you should not submit auto-generated code**.

-## Assessment Hints

-- You should write specs, rep invariants, abstraction functions, and thread-safety conditions.
-- You should test your code and achieve:
-   - 90% lines of code coverage;
-   - 90% branch coverage.
-- Each task is worth one point.
-- An extra one point is for writing clean and modular code.
-- If tasks are functionally correct but the overall submission is lacking in details such as specs, RIs, AFs and thread-safety conditions or is lacking in test coverage then the grade will be lowered by up to one point.

-## Hints

-**JWiki**

-Some starter code is provided in the package `example` to help you with the `JWiki` API.
-You will, however, have to make changes to the `build.gradle` file to include [this library](https://github.com/fastily/jwiki) as a dependency.

 **Gson**